Continuing Education FAQs

 Financial aid typically does not cover the tuitions and costs related to noncredit programs, including continuing education classes at ECC.
 Occasionally there are government programs and scholarship funds available for noncredit courses.
 The ECC Foundation maintains scholarship funds, some of which apply to noncredit courses.
 Please contact the ECC Foundation at 847-214-7377 for current information.

-ECC’s Workforce Transitions Office provides services for unemployed individuals including grant funds for 50+ adults that may be used to pay for qualifying short-term continuing education courses.
-Contact ECC’s Workforce Transitions Office directly at 847-214-6901 for specific information and to determine if funds are still available.
+ECC’s Workforce Transitions Office provides services for unemployed individuals, including grant funds for 50+ adults that may be used to pay for qualifying short-term continuing education courses.
+Contact ECC at 847-214-6901 for specific information and to determine if funds are still available.

 Kids’ College is a continuing education program that offers enrichment classes to students ages 6 through 15.
 Most Kids’ College classes are grouped into a six-week summer program held from mid-June through the end of July, however select Kids’ College classes are offered throughout the year.
 The ECC Foundation maintains a Kids’ College Scholarship Fund that provides partial payments towards Kids’ College courses.
 Funds availability is determined each year.
 Please contact the continuing education department for more information.

 Workforce Development is part of ECC’s continuing education department.
 It facilitates contract training services to groups of employees.
-Workforce Development staff members work with area businesses, nonprofit organizations, and municipalities to strengthen their workforce through training and development.
-For more information about Workforce Development, visit elgin.edu/workforcedevelopment or call 847-214-7803.
+Staff members work with area businesses, nonprofit organizations, and municipalities to strengthen their workforce through training and development.
+You can call the Workforce Development Department of ECC at 847-214-7803.